Marcus Peducaeus Plautius Quintillus: Year of the Five Emperors

 After the assassination of Commodus, in December 192, the civil war that ensued saw five different men assume the throne; Plautius was not one of them.
-When Septimus Severus, the victor of the civil war, advanced on Rome, Didius Julianus proposed that the Senate and the Vestal Virgins meet Severus' advancing army as supplicants, a proposal Plautius intervened forcefully against.
+When Septimius Severus, the victor of the civil war, advanced on Rome, Didius Julianus proposed that the Senate and the Vestal Virgins meet Severus' advancing army as supplicants, a proposal Plautius intervened forcefully against.

 Plautius afterwards retired to his country villa.
 In 205, he was the target of a delator or informer, and Septimus ordered his execution.
 When he heard of the order, Plautius called for his funeral shroud.
 "What is this?"
 Plautius asked, observing how tattered it had become with age, "we are late!"
 Then preparing to take his own life, he burned incense before uttering his last words: "I make the same prayer that Servianus made for Hadrian" — that is, that Severus would one day wish to die, but would be unable to.
 It is unknown whether Fadilla was still alive then.